oz123/awesome-c/README.md

 * [C in a Nutshell 2E][418] - Concise reference book for C11.
 * [C Pocket Reference][182] - Concise reference book for C99.
 * [The C Programming Language 2E][7] - Original book on C, by its creators.
+* [Tiny C Projects][614] - 21 tiny challenges to master essential C techniques you’ll use in full-size applications.

 ### Beginner books ###